 Reporting Illicit Discharges:

-Prevent water pollution.
-If you believe you have seen an illicit discharge email the Engineering Department to report an illicit discharge or any type of water pollution in our streams or stormwater inlets.
+To help prevent water pollution, if you believe you have seen an illicit discharge email the Engineering Department to report a suspected illicit discharge or any type of water pollution in our streams or stormwater inlets.
 In case of emergencies, call 911.

 1. What is an illicit discharge?